Nice to meet you.

 What Is Brand Marketing?
-Learn to Promote Your Business Right
+How to Build a Winning Strategy

 brand marketing

 Consumer-facing brands use brand intelligence software to understand what people think about their brand and gain insights to improve their marketing efforts.
-Having a well-known brand gives the biggest competitive advantage to businesses.
+Having a well-known brand gives businesses the biggest competitive advantage.

 Contrary to popular belief, brand marketing is not about plastering your company logo everywhere and hoping that people see it.
 It’s about tapping into feelings, and we all know how complicated feelings are.
 But to market your brand well, you have to meet your customers on an emotional level.